tyrchen/renovate/README.md

 );
 ```

+When you apply the above migration script successfully, a new record will be added to the migration table to indicate it has been applied.
+The next time you run the migration, the system will check the migration table and skip the migration script if it has been applied before.

 This approach is reliable but it defers the burden of writing migration scripts to the developers.
-Sometimes the migration scripts are not easy to write, especially when the schema is complex.
+Sometimes the migration scripts are not easy to write, especially when the schema is complex and the change is not straightforward.
 It is also hard to review the migration scripts since the reviewers need to understand what the current state is and what the new state it wants to achieve.

-Newer migration systems like [atlas](https://github.com/ariga/atlas) can *understand* database schemas and generate migrations for you.
+Newer migration systems like [atlas](https://github.com/ariga/atlas) can *understand* database schemas and generate migrations for you based on their understanding.
 To achieve this, normally the system needs to know the local state that users want to transit to and the remote state that is currently running in the database.
-Once the system gathered both states, it could *diff* them to understand what changes are needed.
+Once the system gathered both states, it could *diff* them to decide what changes are needed.
 This approach is widely used by the tools to manage cloud resources, for example, [terraform](https://www.terraform.io/).
-It is more convenient for developers, and tools like terraform proved their value.
+It is more convenient for developers, and tools like terraform proved their reliability and safety.

 Renovate is a tool that falls into the second category.
 Unlike atlas, it doesn't use a new language (say HCL) to describe the local state.
-Instead, it uses the existing SQL DDL to describe the state.
+Instead, it uses the existing SQL DDL to describe the schema state.
 You could use `renovate schema init` to start a new project from an existing database.
 Renovate will retrieve the schema (if any) from the database server and properly organize the SQLs in different folders in a newly created git repo.
 And this will be your local state.
 You can do whatever modifications you'd like to do to it.
 Once you're satisfied with the schema, you can use `renovate schema plan` to get the migration plan.
 Renovate will use `pg_dump` to retrieve the remote state from the database server, and then diff the AST between the local state and the remote state to find out the right migration plan.
 If you're satisfied with the migration plan, you can apply it to the database server via `renovate schema apply`.

 Below is an example: